VelasGui83/ARGES/README.md

 ARGs, it was included all the sequences from INTEGRALL database
 \cite{integrall}.
 Composed of 10022 sequences.<br/>
-After concatenating all the sequences from the four databases redundancy was eliminated using a python script.
+After concatenating all the sequences from the four databases redundancy was eliminated using a python script that concatenated headers of identical sequences.
 Also sequences shorter than 5 nucleotides and also wrongly annotated were removed.
-After curation the ARGs catalogue contained 11715 sequences.
+After curation the ARGs catalogue contained 11715 sequences.<br/>
+## Format<br/>
+Gene entries were named as "AMRG.gc.v3.gene_X" where X represents a unique numerical identifier.
+In file "AMRG.gc.v3.correspondance.headers" is composed of two columns, the first one determines the original header (previous to unique numerical identifier) and a second column corresponding the numerical identifier in order to be able to know the original name if needed.
+## ARGES Team<br/>
+ARGES catalogue is maintained by a group of researchers.
+Can be contacted:<br/>
+-Daniel Velasco Guisado
+-Ramiro Logares
+-Yuly López